Camelbak, Osprey, Evoc, and cheaper alternatives for bikepacking, enduro, and mountain biking – Reviewed and compared

 A hot and sweaty back is one of the drawbacks of a hydration pack.
 Look for a pack with channels in the padded back to help air circulate.

 Also crucial is a good fit.
 A pack that suits a rider with a long torso will likely be uncomfortable for someone with a short torso.

-The width of the chest strap, width of the waist strap, and level of padding also varies from one pack to another.
+The width of the chest strap, the width of the waist strap, and the level of padding also vary from one pack to another.

 Stay in touch while we get lost!
 Follow us on Social Media